EECS150/asic_labs_fa21/lab1/spec.md

 advantages of IDE’s can be obtained by using the proper editor.
 In this class, we will be using either Vim or Emacs.
 Editors such as gedit or nano are not allowed.

-If you have never used Vim, please follow the tutorial here: http://www.openvim.com/tutorial. html (If you would prefer to learn Emacs, you can read http://www.gnu.org/software/emacs/ tour/ and run the Emacs built-in tutorial with Ctrl-h followed by t).
+If you have never used Vim, please follow the tutorial here: http://www.openvim.com/tutorial.html (If you would prefer to learn Emacs, you can read http://www.gnu.org/software/emacs/tour/ and run the Emacs built-in tutorial with Ctrl-h followed by t).
 Feel free to search for other resources online to learn more.

 #### Question 1: Common editor tasks